He’s been nicknamed, the BullyPit and he’s a loyal, lovable, sometimes slow-to-grow-up dog that is athletic and as strong as a … well … a bull.

 There are some variations in AmBulls because of the bulldog lines.
 They are divided into the Johnson type and the Scott type.
 There are also combinations of the two.
 The Johnson bloodlines are considered the more standard of the breed, while the Scott type is built for performance.
-This is the more active, sporting dog that has work ethics above and beyond the normal.
+This is the more active, sporting dog that has work ethics above and beyond normal.

-If you take the time to really work with this breed, training must be done, they can become a very sweet and loving pet that will protect you.
+If you take the time to work with this breed, training must be done, they can become a very sweet and loving pet that will protect you.
 If they are left to their own devices, they can become overly reactive and out of control.
-This is not a breed for the owner who prefers to remain uninvolved in the training of their own dog.
+This is not a breed for the owner who prefers to remain uninvolved in the training of their dog.

 If the dog doesn’t have a very clearly alpha human that is a fair and kind leader at all times, he can become difficult and hard to handle.